Erskine College Institutional Aid

 Presidential Scholarship

 Presidential Scholarship recipients are required to maintain a 3.0 GPA and complete 30 hours per academic year in order to renew the scholarship.
 Cumulative hours and GPA must be earned at Erskine College.
 If you fail to meet the qualifications to renew the scholarship, you cannot regain the Presidential Scholarship.
+Only U.S. citizens are eligible for the Presidential Scholarship.

 Interest and Affiliation Scholarships

-ARP Matching Scholarships
+ARP Matching Grant

 The Stanford Award